Table of Contents

 For starters, it's the amount of customer information that they're storing.

-Over the years, lenders capture thousands of data points from hundreds of different customers, so there is a growing need for a security-focused CRM to help manage all of this information.
+Over the years, lenders have captured thousands of data points from hundreds of different customers, so there is a growing need for a security-focused CRM to help manage all of this information.

-Mobile CRM platforms in particular are helpful for lenders as they can meet clients at their home or out for coffee, and complete applications on the go.
+Mobile CRM platforms, in particular, are helpful for lenders as they can meet clients at their homes or out for coffee, and complete applications on the go.

 It also makes for a much more user-friendly experience from the client's perspective.